Mustapha-who/EvoPlanWeb/README.md

 3. **Run the application**:
    - Ensure Apache and MySQL are running.
    - Open `http://localhost/EvoPlanWeb` in a browser.
-   - Log in or register to start creating schedules and managing tasks.
+   - Log in or register to start managing healthcare events, such as creating workshops or tracking conference schedules.

+---

-## Contributions
+## Contributions 🤝

 We welcome contributions to EvoPlanWeb!
 Thank you to all who have helped improve this project.

 ### Contributors
 - [MedAlizr](https://github.com/MedAlizr) - Responsible for implementing user functionality and core app integration.
-- [Mehdi Ayachi](https://github.com/mehdi5255)- Responsible for the Event and Event Planning module and its core features.
+- [Mehdi Ayachi](https://github.com/mehdi5255) - Responsible for the Event and Event Planning module and its core features.
 - [Mustapha Jerbi](https://github.com/Mustapha-who) - Creator of the Workshop module and features.
 - [Selim Ishak](https://github.com/selimisaac) - Creator of the Feedback and Claim Management module.
-- [Ghalia el Ouaer](https://github.com/ghaliaelouaer24) - Responsible for the Resources module.
+- [Ghalia El Ouaer](https://github.com/ghaliaelouaer24) - Responsible for the Resources module.
 - [Mohamed Amine Mezlini](https://github.com/aminemezlini321) - Responsible for the Partnerships and Contracts module.

 ### How to Contribute?

 1. **Fork the project**:
-   - Go to the [EvoPlanWeb repository](https://github.com/MedAlizr/EvoPlanWeb) and click **Fork** to create a copy in your GitHub account.
+   - Go to the [EvoPlanWeb repository](https://github.com/MedAlizr/EvoPlanWeb) and click **Fork**.

 2. **Clone your fork**:
    ```bash